noambassat/PoliceStation/README.md

 # PoliceStation

- PoliceStation is an information and event management system, was made as part of a Software Engineering Course at HIT.
+ PoliceStation is an information and event management system.
  This project was structed on MVC architectural design.

  Design patterns included: Singelton, Observer.